 1. Move Authenticator to a different phone

 With Google, it is pretty straightforward to transfer the authenticator and all the secret keys within it to another smartphone.
-All you’ve got to do is go to the two-step verification page and click the “Change phone” button.
+All you’ve got to do is go to the two-step verification page, click the “Get started” button, enter your password to verify it’s you, and click the “Change phone” button.
 Then either scan the QR or barcode, or put in the secret key on the other gadget manually.
 That’s it.

 This works only with the Google account, the other accounts where you use Google Authenticator for two-step authentication might not support this option.
 You will transfer only the Google token this way.
 So you might want to try the next two options instead.

 | Read also: Will Google’s Authentication without Passwords Be Safe?

 2. Disable & Re-enable Two-Factor Authentication

 Disabling two-step verification is pretty easy if you still have your old smartphone.
 It’s usually required to enter the OTP from the currently used token to disable two-factor authentication on any account.
 To disable 2FA for a while, just click the “Turn Off 2-Step Verification”, “Delete the token”, “Disable 2-step verification” or similar button, depending on the service you use.
 You’ll find it at the two-step verification page in security settings.

 Then add the authenticator application to your new gadget and follow the usual steps to set up Google Authenticator on the new phone.

 | Read also: What is Online Skimming and How to Avoid It